Birth: March 10, 1961

 Laurel Clark didn’t really plan to become an astronaut, saying that she was more interested in the environment and animals.
 She grew up in Racine, Wisconsin and received her bachelor’s and doctorate from the University of Wisconsin-Madison.

 Clark joined the Navy when she finished college, and studied to become an Undersea Medical Officer.
 After two years, she was designated a Naval Submarine Medical Officer and Diving Medical Officer.
 She received a Navy Commendation Medal with two gold award stars.
 While she was working as a medical officer with submarines, she started to learn about NASA and thought that the tasks she was doing in her current job were similar to those expected of astronauts.

-She then went to the Naval Aerospace Medical Institute to study to become a Naval Flight Surgeon, and applied to become an astronaut in 1994.
+She then went to the Naval Aerospace Medical Institute to study to become a Naval Flight Surgeon, and applied to become an astronaut in 1994 when she was eight months pregnant.
 In 1996, Clark was selected by NASA to begin training to become an astronaut.
 She completed her two years of training and then worked in the Astronaut Office Payloads/Habitability Branch.